haydencleary/frontend-journey/src/pages/css.md

 layout: '../layouts/Detail.astro'
 title: CSS
 prev: {
-	title: "HTML: Building blocks of the web",
+	title: "1.
+HTML: Building blocks of the web",
 	href: "/html"
 }
 next: {
-	title: "Javascript: Interactivity at your fingertips",
+	title: "3.
+Javascript: Interactivity at your fingertips",
 	href: "/javascript"
 }
 ---

-# **CSS: Styles for days**
+# **2. CSS: Styles for days**

 This is your first markdown page.
 It probably isn't styled much, although Markdown does support **bold** and _italics._